 His long-spoken merch peddling aphorism of making American great again has some truth in it, in that if America is great, Donald will be great.
 And that’s great.
 His journey to greatness mirrors that of his country.
 You could say that he is his country.
 It’s easy to even surmise that America is Trump’s ego, and you could say that rising to the top chair of the country is the ultimate entitlement trip.
 But that’s the cheap way out.
 I believe there’s something more basic and deeper than that at play here: the need to be loved; to be regaled as a genius, and to be universally adored like the mic-dropping, self-flagellating reformer that preceded him.
-But, much like the insecure new partner, he makes an effort to destroy the legacy of the ex whenever he re-enters the conversation.
+However, when he’s rebuffed, he lashes out.
+They’re the problem, he’s the only real one left.

 So consider his mountain of failures not necessarily such, but rather the attempts for acceptance birthed from an extremely flawed mind.
 Flaws that he seemingly cannot overcome.
 So, he’s not “evil”, he’s just not very good?
 Think of it this way: Trump used the recent London Bridge attacks to rebirth his euthanised unicorn, the travel ban (correctly deduced as the worst kind of politics).
 I actually believe that Trump dusted off his tontine because people hate terrorists, therefore with the removal of said terrorists, people would love whoever got rid of them forever.
 He tried this earlier, when he dropped a mountainous piece of hyperbole, The Biggest Bomb Since World War Two, on a mountain in Afghanistan, but we hated him for that, so it’s back to Plan A. The flaw, of course, is that not all Muslims are terrorists.
 However, he either doesn’t see it that way (unlikely), or those who scream his name loudest in orgasm choose not to (more likely).